-Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 40 Interpretation/Approach The main interpretation is that, whilst far from perfect, the achievements of the British Empire far outweigh its shortcomings, and that the greatest of its achievements were cultural/institutional, in particular the idea of liberty.
-The writer is an apologist for the British Empire, downplaying its negative impacts, and stressing the economic and cultural benefits it brought.
-This is a judgement that deals with the 'balance sheet of empire'.
+Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 Interpretation/Approach 40 The main interpretation is that by 1870 British exports , both of goods and investment , had created the informal empire , and that the government was prepared to support this through diplomacy and with force where necessary .
+Showing understanding of the Big Message will involve discussion of both these aspects.
+The historian argues that government was expected to take a role in protecting free trade, and upholding British standards - and unlike other historians, this extract argues a willingness by government to do this.
 Glossary The two main areas of interpretation have been (i) on whether imperial policy was determined at the centre (the metropole) or at the periphery (in the territories of the empire).
-This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists' etc.) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
+This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists' etc) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.

-Question Answer Marks 2 The Holocaust 40 Interpretation/Approach The main interpretation is that the reason the Holocaust could only have been produced in Germany is that a party with a virulently anti-Semitic ideology took power in a country where the population broadly shared its views and was willing to cooperate in implementing genocide.
-Showing understanding of the Big Message will involve explanation of both these aspects.
-The interpretation explains why both were necessary, but neither sufficient on its own, to bring about the death of 6 million Jewish people.
-The important additional factor of German military success is used to explain how the Holocaust could become a continent-wide programme of killing.
-Candidates are likely to see intentionalism in this interpretation.
-It is hard to see how any other label could work at L4/L5.
+Question Answer Marks 2 The Holocaust 40 Interpretation/Approach The historian focuses on perpetrators, and on explaining their willingness to kill.
+The main interpretation is that the most important factor explaining the willingness of perpetrators to kill was group conformity, within the context of the intensifying effects of war.
+Showing understanding of the Big Message will involve explanation of both these aspects, i.e. they MUST explain why group conformity, and why war, enabled them to kill the Jews.
+The historian does not argue that group dynamics exonerate the killers - there were always some who refused to kill, but they were exceptional.
+For most, the war provided a context in which the enemy could be dehumanised.
+Attempts to use causation 'labels' will fail: this extract deals with perpetrators, not with the causes of the Holocaust.
+Answers that suggest the primacy of other factors, e.g. anti-Semitism, will be indicating lack of understanding, so L3 max.
 Glossary Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism is closely related to structuralism.
 It sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.